datacoves/docs/docs/how-tos/airflow/generate-dags-from-yml.md

-# Generate DAGs from YML
+# Generate DAGs from yml

 You have the option to write out your DAGs in python or you can write them using yml and then have dbt-coves generate the python DAG for you.